 5. Take part in social sports

-The most ambitious of these tips, but definitely the most rewarding, is to try teaming up with a friend or family member to take part in a sport.
-Exercise suddenly feels a lot less like a chore.
+The most ambitious of these tips, but the most rewarding, is to try teaming up with a friend or family member to take part in a sport.

 Whether you find a walking buddy or tackle a beginners' game of doubles tennis, it'll help you de-stress as you socialise, and you won’t even realise you're exercising after a while.
 Try keeping a regular date in your diary to make this a habit.